Offsite Levy Bylaw Ruling Highlights the Need for Transparency and Constructive Engagement

 Offsite levies are charges collected from developers to help pay for infrastructure that supports new growth, such as water, wastewater, and transportation systems.
 These levies must be calculated and applied in accordance with provincial legislation, and must be based on clear, disclosed data that demonstrates a fair allocation of costs between existing residents and new development.
 More background and information can be found here.

-What Did the Tribunal Find?
+What the Tribunal Found

 Why This Matters